How to Tell Who Supports SMTP TLS for Email Transmission

 Once again you will need to repeat this telnet step for each email server listed in the MX records to be sure that TLS support is enabled on all servers processing email for email address in that domain.

-Use of TLS is good practice and very secure when you know that it is implemented through the entire chain of delivery.
-However if security is you top requirement then encrypting the email itself before sending it is the most secure option.
+Use of TLS is good practice and secure when you know that it is implemented through the entire chain of delivery.
+However if security is your top requirement then encrypting the email itself before sending it is the most secure option.
 This can be done, for example, using PGP or S/MIME or other products that support these and other encryption mechanisms in an integrated format.